CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 ### Environment Resources

-The sandbox learning environment is a key features of Qwiklabs.
+The sandbox learning environment is a key feature of Qwiklabs.
 As the author of a lab, you need to tell us which cloud accounts to provision for a learner, and what resources we should create in that account before handing it over to the learner.

 The properties of each environment resource will depend on their type, i.e. AWS Accounts and GSuite Users require different configuration data.
 However, there are two properties that all resources have regardless of type: